Chargebackhit API Reference

 Response Schema: application/json

-The set of parameters used for detailed information about a specific alert.
+Detailed information about a specific alert.

 Response samples